globalLotto/lotto-bot/README.md

 # lotto-bot
 Global Lotto Discord bot source code

-index.js Has all the Discord Bots Code is available for viewing！ Draw-History file is to record all historical lottery data！
+1. "index.js" Has all the Discord Bots Code is available for viewing！
+2. "Draw-History" file is to record all historical lottery data！ Fell free checks these contents and helps you to buy NFTs！